Rudebox: Sequel

-In December 2020, while promoting "Can't Stop Christmas", Williams revealed to the Official Charts Company that he had recorded a dance album during the lockdown period, which includes collaborations with Guy Chambers and a number of dance music artists from Stoke-on-Trent.
-The untitled album was scheduled to be released in spring 2021, and might be released with the band name Stoke House Mafia (a name inspired by 2010s chart stars Swedish House Mafia), though the report from the Official Charts Company did not confirm whether the record was the Rudebox sequel or not.
+In December 2020, while promoting "Can't Stop Christmas," the second single from his twelfth studio album The Christmas Present (2019), Williams revealed to the Official Charts Company that he had recorded a dance album during the lockdown period, which includes collaborations with Guy Chambers and a number of dance music artists from Stoke-on-Trent.
+The untitled album was scheduled to be released in spring 2021, and might have been released with the band name Stoke House Mafia (a name inspired by 2010s chart stars Swedish House Mafia), though the report from the Official Charts Company had not confirmed whether the record was the Rudebox sequel or not.

+The album he referred to eventually materialised as the debut of his electronic side project Lufthaus, a collaboration between Williams, producers Tim Metcalfe and Flynn Francis.
+Signed to Armada Music, the group released its debut album Visions Volume 1 in October 2023.
+The project fused Williams’ pop sensibility with the Berlin-inspired sound of melodic and progressive house, showcasing atmospheric synthesizers, club-oriented rhythms and introspective lyrics.
+Lufthaus released several singles including "Sway", "Soul Seekers" and "To the Light" before issuing their full-length record.